TheGraphIndia/Web3-with-The-Graph-India/Contribution_Guide.md

 ### Issues

-If you find a bug, have a feature request, or want to discuss an improvement, please open an issue on our [issue tracker](link-to-issue-tracker).
+If you find a bug, have a feature request, or want to discuss an improvement, please open an issue on our [issue tracker](https://github.com/TheGraphIndia/Web3-with-The-Graph-India/issues).
 Provide as much detail as possible to help us understand the problem or suggestion.

 ### Pull Requests

 We welcome pull requests for bug fixes, improvements, and new features.
 Here's the process:

 1. Create a fork and branch as mentioned in the "Getting Started" section.
+2. Make your changes, following our [code style guidelines](https://github.com/TheGraphIndia/Web3-with-The-Graph-India/blob/main/Code_Style.md) .
-2. Submit a pull request with a descriptive title and details about your changes.
+3. Submit a pull request with a descriptive title and details about your changes.
-3. Your pull request will be reviewed, and feedback will be provided.
+4. Your pull request will be reviewed, and feedback will be provided.
-4. Make any necessary changes based on the feedback.
+5. Make any necessary changes based on the feedback.
-5. Once approved, your changes will be merged into the main repository.
+6. Once approved, your changes will be merged into the main repository.

 ## Documentation